Gurupranav-tech/snake-game/README.md

--- Snake Game created with vanilla JavaScript
+# Snake Game created with vanilla JavaScript

+Snake game created with plain div elements in html and css without aby canvas element and frontend framework just with vanilla javascript

+### This page was build using [Github Pages](https://gurupranav-tech.github.io/snake-game/)